-Here at Solihull Choral Society we draw our singers from the West Midlands, South Birmingham, Worcestershire, Warwickshire and further afield and we’d love you to join us.
-We are the only Solihull choir to perform four demanding concerts a year so members need to be relatively able and prepared to do preparation outside of our weekly rehearsal time.
-We are committed to high quality performance and love singing varied and challenging choral works.
+Here at Solihull Choral Society we draw our singers from the West Midlands, South Birmingham, Worcestershire, Warwickshire and further afield and we’d love you to join us as a vocalist, audience member or supporter.

 We are friendly and welcoming and generally, though not exclusively, experienced musicians meaning that we can put on four concerts a year to a high standard.
 We love to support our less experienced members to grow in confidence and skill and share in our great sense of musical achievement.
 Our repertoire ranges from the great works of Monteverdi, Bach and Handel to the C20th masters of Bernstein, Britten and Finzi.